Cali: Colombia's sports capital

 Santiago de Cali is recognized as the sports capital of Colombia.
 It is the first Colombian city to have hosted the Pan American Games (see 1971 Pan American Games), and has also won the National Olympic Games more than any other region in Colombia.
-The city also counts with one of the most developed sport infrastructures in the country.
+The city also has one of the most developed sport infrastructures in the country.
 Many sporting events have taken place in the city.

 Cali has one football stadium: Estadio Olímpico Pascual Guerrero, which is currently home of América de Cali, Atlético F.C., and Boca Juniors de Cali, and was home of Deportivo Cali until 2015 when they moved to Estadio Deportivo Cali, located in nearby Palmira.
 Deportivo Cali is the only Colombian football club that owns its stadium, since all other football stadiums in Colombia are government-owned.
 Other important places of sporting activity in the city are "Coliseo El Pueblo", a covered arena center used for all types of events which hosted the 2016 FIFA Futsal World Cup, and Coliseo Evangelista Mora, mainly used for basketball.
 Cali will host the inaugural Junior Pan American Games in 2021.